PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/cspm/aws-cloud-account-onboarding.md

 ---
 id: aws-cloud-account-onboarding
-title: Automate AWS Cloud Single Account Onboarding
+title: Automate AWS Cloud Account Onboarding
 ---

 To successfully onboard an AWS account in Prisma Cloud, create an IAM Role in your AWS account that has a trusted relationship with Prisma Cloud AWS Account.
 Prisma Cloud uses IAM Role ARN to *AssumeRole* in to your AWS account and ingest various configurations and logs.